PolyJailbreak: Cross-Modal Jailbreaking Attacks on Black-Box Multimodal LLMs: Evaluation

-Next, we analyze how triplet combinations of strategies influence model vulnerability.
-Figure~\ref{fig:RQ5} shows the distribution of successful strategy combinations.
-The top 15 groups are highlighted, while the proportion and frequency of the remaining combinations are also indicated.
-Our analysis reveals that certain strategy triplets, such as \textit{txt\_roleplay\_expert + img\_semantic\_conflict + Authority Endorsement}, maintain consistently high jailbreak rates across different models, suggesting their generalizability beyond a single model.
+\textbf{Influence of Strategy Combinations on Model Vulnerability.} We analyze how triplet combinations of strategies influence model vulnerability.
+Fig.~\ref{fig:RQ5} shows the distribution of successful strategy combinations.
+Our analysis reveals that certain strategy triplets maintain consistently high jailbreak rates across different models, suggesting their generalizability beyond a single model.
 However, robust jailbreak performance is not confined to a small strategy set: non-top-15 combinations account for 41.2\% to 68.6\% of successful jailbreaks, with closed-source models averaging over 60\%.
 All models have at least 84 distinct successful combinations.
-These findings highlight a critical weakness: MLLM defenses can be bypassed through a wide spectrum of distinct multimodal attack pathways, including many long-tail strategies beyond the most frequently used patterns.
+These highlight a critical weakness: MLLM defenses can be bypassed through a wide spectrum of distinct multimodal attack pathways, including many long-tail strategies beyond the most frequently used patterns.
 This underscores the systemic vulnerability of current defenses to diverse and unanticipated attacks.
 By adaptively discovering and exploiting this diversity, PolyJailbreak achieves consistent cross-model jailbreak success.